forcedotcom/sfdx-scanner/docs/_articles/en/troubleshooting.md

 ### Commands display `Javascript is not currently supported by the PMD engine`.

 Version 6.x of PMD has a [Known Issue](https://github.com/pmd/pmd/issues/2081) that causes a Java OutOfMemoryError when scanning some Javascript files.
-Scanning Javascript with PMD has been removed from the current version of the Salesforce CLI Scanner plug-in.
+Scanning Javascript with PMD has been removed from the current version of the Salesforce Code Analyzer plug-in.
 We plan to restore this feature in a future version.

 Make the following changes to the PMD engine node in your `${HOME}/.sfdx-scanner/Config.json` file to resolve this error.